nharpa/Urban-Flooding-DigitalTwin-Model/README.md

 POST `/risk/point`

-Purpose: Given a geographic coordinate (lon/lat), identify the catchment whose stored bounding box contains the point, run a simulation with a specified (or default) rainfall event, and return its risk metrics.
+Purpose: Given a geographic coordinate (lon/lat), identify the catchment polygon that contains the point (geometry first; falls back to legacy bounding boxes only if geometry absent), run a simulation with a specified (or default) rainfall event, and return risk metrics.

 Request Body: